Danube Cycle Path: Passau to Budapest

-- Flat, easy-going cycling along the River Danube
+- Cycle along flat and easy-going paths along the Danube River

-- Cycle through Germany, Austria, Slovakia & Hungary
+- Travel through Germany, Austria, Slovakia & Hungary

-If you have time to spare before picking up you hire bike (between 4-7pm), the historic Bavarian city is a delight to explore.
-The Old Town was created by Italian baroque masters in the 17th century and reveals soaring towers, picturesque palaces and promenades and romantic lanes.
+Your Danube cycling adventure starts in Passau, also known as the City of Three Rivers.
+If you have time to spare before collecting your rented bike (between 4:00 PM - 7:00 PM) the historic Bavarian city is a delight to explore.
+The Old Town was created by Italian baroque masters in the 17th century and reveals soaring towers, picturesque palaces, promenades, and romantic lanes.
 At the heart of the old town is the Cathedral of St Stephen, which boasts the world’s largest cathedral organ.

 Passau has direct train connections to Salzburg, Munich (2.5h) and Vienna (3.5h), which are the most convenient airports.